aiedward/xamarin-docs.zh-tw/docs/xamarin-forms/app-fundamentals/behaviors/creating.md

 ### <a name="removing-a-behavior-from-a-control"></a>移除控制項的行為

-[ `OnDetachingFrom` ] （X： Xamarin.Forms 。行為 `1.OnDetachingFrom(Xamarin.Forms.BindableObject)) method is fired when a behavior is removed from a control, and is used to perform any required cleanup such as unsubscribing from an event to prevent a memory leak.
-However, behaviors are not implicitly removed from controls unless the control's [` 行為 `](xref:Xamarin.Forms.VisualElement.Behaviors) collection is modified by a ` 移除 ` or ` 清除 ` method.
+[ `OnDetachingFrom` ] (x： Xamarin.Forms 。行為 `1.OnDetachingFrom(Xamarin.Forms.BindableObject)) method is fired when a behavior is removed from a control, and is used to perform any required cleanup such as unsubscribing from an event to prevent a memory leak.
+However, behaviors are not implicitly removed from controls unless the control's [` 行為會 `](xref:Xamarin.Forms.VisualElement.Behaviors) collection is modified by a ` 移除 ` or ` 明確 ` method.
 The following code example demonstrates removing a specific behavior from a control's ` 行為的集合：

 ```csharp
 var toRemove = entry.Behaviors.FirstOrDefault (b => b is NumericValidationBehavior);